 - I. Call to Order Ms. Marilyn Baldwin, Chairwoman - II.
-Pledge of Allegiance (On Mute) - III.
+Pledge of Allegiance - III.
 Chairperson's Comments Ms. Marilyn Baldwin - IV.
-Roll Call/Confirmation of Quorum Ms. Lisa Smith - V. Agenda Review Ms. Virginia Whittington - VI.
-Public Comments
+Roll Call/Confirmation of Quorum Ms. Lisa Smith - V. Announcements and Agenda Review Ms. Virginia Whittington - VI.
+Public Comments on Action Items

-Comments from the public will be heard pertaining to Items for Review and Discussion on the agenda for this virtual workshop.
-Public comments submitted in advance of the meeting, by email to Comment@MetroPlanOrlando.org or phone to 407-906-2347, will be read into the record by a meeting moderator.
-People wishing to speak during the virtual meeting should use the Raise Hand feature on the Zoom platform, and a meeting host will unmute your microphone to speak.
-Each speaker should state name and address for the record and is limited to two minutes.
-People wishing to speak on other items will be acknowledged in the same way, under Agenda Item XII.
+Comments from the public pertaining to Action Items on this agenda will be heard at this time.
+People wishing to comment virtually should use the Raise Hand feature on the Zoom platform, and a meeting host will prompt you to unmute your microphone to speak.
+Each speaker should state his or her name and address for the record.
+People wishing to speak in person must complete an Electronic Speakers Introduction Card.
+Each speaker is limited to two minutes.
+People wishing to speak on items of a general nature will be acknowledged in the same way, under Agenda Item X.

 VII.
-Items for Review and Discussion
+Action Items